Agricultural Branch Railroad

+The line today

 Today, the line is still in use by CSX, though portions have been abandoned.
 Starting in 1898, the tracks of the former Fitchburg and Worcester Railroad between Pratt's Junction and Sterling Junction primarily served a cider mill in the center of Sterling; however, trains only accessed the mill from Pratt's Junction and thus the tracks from Sterling Center to Sterling Junction were torn up.
 Today, this section of track bed forms a portion of the Central Mass Rail Trail despite not being a part of the former Central Massachusetts Railroad, which composes much of the rest of this rail trail network.
 The tracks from Sterling Center to Pratt's Junction remained in use until the cider mill ceased operation in the late 1970s, at which point they too were torn up and the tracks between Pratt's Junction and Fitchburg essentially became another extension of the former Agricultural Branch Railroad line.
 Other abandoned sections include the track from Leominster through Fitchburg and the branch from Marlborough Junction into Marlborough.
 Currently, the line is primarily used to haul lumber, corn syrup, scrap metal, and plastic pellets.
+Approximately 105 million gross ton-miles were moved over the branch between Framingham and Leominster in 2019.